 It is the oldest sovereign state and constitutional Republic in the world, founded on 3 September 301 A.D.

 San Marino is a parliamentary Republic with two Captains Regent (Heads of State) and a Parliament composed of 60 members.
 The official language is Italian and the currency Euro.

 San Marino can be easily reached, being just 15 km from South Rimini motorway exit, 25 km from the International Airport Rimini – San Marino, 110 km from Ancona Airport, and 130 km from Bologna Airport, which has excellent connections with all major European cities.
 Rome is 333 km away, Milan 350 km, Venice 278 km, and Florence 243 km.
 An aerodrome with a 650-meter-long grass airstrip, suitable for tourism light aircraft, is present on its territory.

-The nearby city of Rimini, besides having a well-connected railway station, hosts a tourist harbor with 622 moorings and a mirror of water of over 100,000 sqm.
+The nearby city of Rimini, besides having a well-connected railway station, hosts a tourist harbour with 622 moorings and a mirror of water of over 100,000 sqm.
 The Italian seaports of Ancona and Ravenna are 120 km and 86 km away respectively.

 Every year more than 2 million tourists visit San Marino, which has been recognized by UNESCO as an exceptional testimony to the institution of a representative democracy based upon civic autonomy and self-government, having been the capital city of an independent Republic since the 13th century with unique continuity and without interruptions.

 Listen to the San Marino anthem